giantswarm/envctl/README.md

 # Use the CLI mode without TUI (for scripts or CI environments)
 # This mode will:
 # - Log into the specified cluster(s) via tsh.
-# - Sets the Kubernetes context.
+# - Set the Kubernetes context.
 # - Start port-forwarding for:
 #   - Prometheus (MC) on localhost:8080
 #   - Grafana (MC) on localhost:3000
 #   - Alloy Metrics (on localhost:12345):
 #     - For the Workload Cluster (WC) if specified.
 #     - For the Management Cluster (MC) if only an MC is specified.
-# - Print a summary and instructions, then exit.
-Port-forwards will run in the background.
+# - Start configured MCP servers (if their executables are available)
+# - Keep running until interrupted (Ctrl+C)
+# - All services stop when envctl exits
 envctl connect <management-cluster> [workload-cluster-shortname] --no-tui
 ```